Visiting Scholars and Artists Program

-Established in 1960, the Visiting Scholars and Artists Program makes important contributions to the intellectual life of Western Michigan University.
-This program provides funds for academic units to bring distinguished scholars and artists to campus.
-These visitors meet with faculty and students in their fields and address the community at large.
-Since the program began, it has supported over 600 visits by scholars and artists representing more than sixty-seven academic disciplines.
+Established in 1960, the Visiting Scholars and Artists Program (VSAP) makes important contributions to the intellectual life of Western Michigan University.
+This program provides funds for for departments and academic programs to bring distinguished scholars and artists to campus.
+Visitors meet with faculty and students, present seminars or forums, conduct displays of work and address gatherings that are open to the public.
+Since the program began, it has supported over 600 visits by scholars and artists representing more than 67 academic disciplines.

 Please carefully review all instructions.